nbarbettini/little-aspnetcore-book/chapters/your-first-application/hello-world-in-csharp.md

 </Project>
 ```

 The project file is XML-based and defines some metadata about the project.
 Later, when you reference other packages, those will be listed here (similar to a `project.json` file for npm).
-You won't have to edit this file directly often.
+You won't have to edit this file by hand often.

-#### `Program.cs`
+##### `Program.cs`

 ```csharp
 using System;